galchapman/FTC18833-20210-Freight-Frenzy/README.md

 ### Arm

 The subsystem includes the motor and servos in our arm.
+It controls the motor that control the arm angle.
 The arm could be control by two main ways.
 The first is by power, and the other is by angle.
 The subsystem also includes the servos that control the arm height.